mylescarey2019/Product-Management-System/UseCases-PsuedoCode.md

 ## Description

 This node.js mySQL program simulates a retailer ordering and product management system leveraging mySQL database as backend product database.
-Node inquirer command line prompts which allow for simulation of product ordering, inventory and sales reporting functions.
+Node inquirer command line prompts which allow for simulation of customer ordering, inventory and sales reporting functions.

 ### Database Model